 4. Trekking Permits.

 5. First aid medical kits and oxygen cylinder.

 6. Qualified & experienced trek Leader, Guide and Support staff.

-7. Transport from New Jalpaiguri to Yuksum and return.
+7. Transportation from NJP to Yuksum and back

 2. Food during the transit.

 4. Mules or porter to carry personal luggage.

 5. Anything not specifically mentioned under the head.